Aviator-Coding/goacoind/README.md

 ### Headless wallet
 1. Run a **wallet** container and specify at least the `rpcuser` and `rpcpassword` to interact with the **Goacoin** daemon:
 ```
-docker run --name goacoin lepetitbloc/goacoind -rpcuser=goacoinrpc -rpcpassword=4VvDhcoqFUcZbmkWUMJz8P443WLfoaMmiREKSByJaT4j
+docker run --name goacoin --restart always -d lepetitbloc/goacoind -rpcuser=goacoinrpc -rpcpassword=4VvDhcoqFUcZbmkWUMJz8P443WLfoaMmiREKSByJaT4j
 ```
 > We recommend to mount a volume for easier access to the *data* and the *configuration* files.
-> You should also create a configuration for your RPC credentials (see `wallet/conf/wallet.conf`) to avoid retyping them when using the internal `goacoin-cli`.
+> You should also create a configuration for your RPC credentials (see `wallet/.goacoincore/goacoin.conf`) to avoid retyping them when using the internal `goacoin-cli`.
 > ```
-> docker run --name goacoin -v ./goacoin:/home/goacoin/ lepetitbloc/goacoind
+> docker run --name goacoin --restart always -d -v ./goacoin:/home/goacoin/ lepetitbloc/goacoind
 > ```

 > :snake: Ensure that a `data` directory **exists** and is **writable** in the mounted host directory.